Divorcing an abusive husband is one of the most difficult things that a wife and mother can do in her life.

 A serious situational domestic violence incident can also cause psychological trauma to the children.
 The kids are not accustomed to seeing the father become violent and it is a difficult thing to process and understand.

-Situational domestic violence is best handled against an abusive husband in a divorce by a domestic violence restraining order.
+Situational domestic violence is best handled by a domestic violence restraining order

 Seeking a domestic violence restraining order whereby the wife, with the help of her lawyer, asks the court for both temporary and permanent restraining orders is the first step to separate the abusive spouse from the victim.